October Community Corner

 Archaeology at Fort Hunter

 Oct.
-1-5: The State Museum of Pennsylvania Section of Archaeology will conduct its annual excavation at Fort Hunter Park, 5300 N. Front St., Harrisburg.
-The public is welcome to visit.
-Archaeologists will be on site weekdays, 10 a.m. to 3 p.m.
+2-6: The State Museum’s Section of Archaeology will finish its annual excavation at Fort Hunter, 5300 N. Front St., Harrisburg.
+The public is welcome to visit and archaeologists will be on site, weekdays, 10 a.m. and 3 p.m.
 Visit statemuseumpa.org.

 Fall Story Times

 Oct.
-1-26: Join Fredricksen Library, 100 N. 19th St., Camp Hill, in the Pollock Children’s Library for young children’s programs that promote literacy and provide a fun library experience.
-Age groups range from babies to kindergarten students.
+2-22: Join Fredricksen Library, 100 N. 19th St., Camp Hill, in the Pollock Children’s Library for young children’s programs that promote literacy and provide a fun library experience.
+Age groups range from babies to kindergarteners.
 Visit fredricksenlibrary.org.

 Fall Meet Week

 Oct.
-10-13: High-performance cars are in focus during the Eastern Regional Fall Meet, Hershey’s annual antique car show and festival.
-View period automobiles, see racecar demonstrations and visit the flea market.
+4-7: High-performance cars are in focus during the Eastern Regional Fall Meet, Hershey’s annual antique car show and festival.
+View period automobiles, see racecar demonstrations and visit a daily flea market.
 On Oct.
-10, attend the annual “Night at the Museum” dinner and reception, 5 to 9 p.m.
-Details are at aacamuseum.org.
+4, attend the annual “Night at the Museum” dinner and reception, 6 to 9 p.m.
+Visit aacamuseum.org for more details.

 Volunteer Work Day

 Oct.
-13: Head to Wildwood Park, 100 Wildwood Way, Harrisburg, to help with continuing park and habitat enhancement projects, 10 a.m. to 1 p.m.
+14: Head to Wildwood Park, 100 Wildwood Way, Harrisburg, to help with continuing park and habitat enhancement projects, 10 a.m. to 1 p.m.
 Snacks, tools and work gloves will be provided.
 Bring a water bottle.
-Refreshments available.
-Learn more at wildwoodlake.org.
+Refreshments will be available.
+Visit wildwoodlake.org.

 Family Fun Day

 Oct.
-13: Ned Smith Center for Nature and Art, 176 Water Company Rd., Millersburg, hosts a Fall Family Fun Day, 12 to 4 p.m.
-Kids can enjoy crafts and activities that teach how animals prepare for winter.
-Take a ZooAmerica wagon ride and attend a dedication of the Nature’s Discovery play area.
+14: Ned Smith Center for Nature and Art, 176 Water Company Rd., Millersburg, hosts a Fall Family Fun Day, 12 to 4 p.m.
+This annual event increases awareness of the natural world with a live animal presentation, visits to the pumpkin patch, fall crafts and pumpkin bowling.
 Details are at nedsmithcenter.org.

 Oct.
-13-20: UPNEXT Fest is eight days of celebrating Central PA tech companies and the organizations and meetups that support them.
+14-21: UPNEXT Fest is eight days of celebrating Central PA tech companies and the organizations and meetups that support them.
 Attend morning coffees, conferences, meetups, happy hours and more.
-Visit upnextfest.com for a lineup of events.
+Visit upnextfest.com for a full lineup of events.

 Oct.
-14: The third annual TEDx Harrisburg will be held at the House of Music, Arts & Culture (HMAC), 1110 N. 3rd St., Harrisburg, 1 to 4 p.m.
-Take in a day of dialogue centered on the theme “Innovators,” featuring a diverse lineup of speakers presenting a wide range of topics.
-Visit tedxharrisburg.com.
+15: The second annual TEDx Harrisburg will be held at Harrisburg Midtown Arts Center, 1110 N. 3rd St., 10 a.m. to 6 p.m.
+Take in a day of dialogue centered on the theme “Evolve,” featuring a diverse lineup of 12 speakers presenting a wide range of topics.
+Visit tedxharrisburg.com for details.

 3rd in The Burg

 Oct.
-19: Enjoy the best of Harrisburg during 3rd in the Burg, the monthly arts and culture event at galleries, restaurants and art spaces throughout downtown and Midtown, 6 to 9 p.m.
-Find out what’s happening at thirdintheburg.org.
+20: Enjoy the best of Harrisburg during 3rd in the Burg, the monthly arts and culture event at galleries, restaurants and art spaces throughout downtown and Midtown.
+Check out all the action at thirdintheburg.org.

 Trunk or Treat